Graduate Student Living

 I see the halls have a kitchen.
 Does that mean I do not have to be on the meal plan?

 Because there are no apartments or suites with kitchens, it is mandatory for all students living on–campus to be on the meal plan.
-More information about the meal plan and on campus dining options can be here.
+Find more information about meal plan options here and on campus dining halls and eateries here.

 Will I have a roommate, and will that roommate be another graduate student?